Ξ

 mentioned

-Biography of Eric Bourdon, contemporary painter
+Biography of Eric Bourdon, French artist painter

-Biography of Eric Bourdon, French artist painter on the website Eric Bourdon, French artist painter | Gallery, in the category About the artist.
 Biography of Eric Pierre Bourdon (born in 1979), French painter, sketch artist and writer in Lille.
 Self-taught, close to Art Brut and Joan Miró, Eric Bourdon practices improvisation in drawing.
-He exhibited notably at the Galerie Schèmes in Lille, Bicha Gallery in London, and recently at the Salon of French Artists in Paris and the Salon d'Automne on the Champs-Élysées.
+He exhibited notably at the Galerie Schèmes in Lille, at Bicha Gallery in London, and recently at the Salon of French Artists and the Salon d'Automne in Paris, at the Salon of the French School in Versailles or at the Paris Artists Circle.

 The little story of ‘me’...

-The same year, I was already beginning to exhibit, I found galleries in Paris who welcomed me in a completely informal setting - but that's where I made my first sales**.
-In Lille, the Schemes Gallery would represent me more strongly and on the long-term basis, and other opportunities would arrive in France and abroad to develop a wide program of exhibitions.
+The same year, I was already beginning to exhibit, I found galleries in Paris who welcomed me in a completely informal setting -

 Today, after many national and international exhibitions, a lot of creation and experience, painting still occupies so clearly the very first place in my existence.
 However, I ended up relativizing the importance of conforming oneself to one's very first life choice.
 First, because many people have built their own existence without any link to their childhood dream, and realigning their adult life with this first dream would not, if it were possible, necessarily make sense.
 Then, because this first choice that one makes in childhood is sometimes very poetic or comical, but totally unrelated to reality.